whitneyburton/portfolios/students/1510/david-stinnette/20160311-david_stinnette-m3.markdown

 My goal for the third module was to take my Ruby/Rails knowledge to a professional level and become comfortable working with APIs and JavaScript.
 I also wanted to schedule more pairing sessions with other students & alumni in an effort to help accelerate my learning curve.

-To be honest I had a lot of apprehension coming back.
-I was one of the few left from when I started way back in 1505 and I was leaving behind a job offer back home.
+To be honest I wasn't sure if I'd come back.
+I was ashamed to be one of the few left from when I started way back in 1505, I was leaving behind a job offer back home, and mounting debt made me hesitate.
 But I've never failed so completely at something until I met module 1 at Turing and my time off helped me realize I had a deep need to do whatever it takes to graduate from this program or I'd never be satisfied.
-During round 3 with module 3 I've finally seen a crazy amount of growth in my ability to solve real business needs with code.
-It's encouraging.
-Looking at my recent feedback from those I worked with several modules ago vs the feedback I have received from folks in this module I can't help but laugh and I see growth in areas where it was so desperately needed.
-As Travis stated I used to struggle with getting frustrated and giving up too easily when I got stumped.
+During round 3 with module 3 I've finally seen a considerable amount of growth in my ability to solve real business needs with code.
+To say the least, it's encouraging.
+Looking at my recent feedback from those I worked with several modules ago vs the feedback I have received from folks in this module I can't help but smile as I see personal growth in areas where it was so desperately needed.
+As Travis stated below I used to struggle with becoming frustrated and giving up too easily when I got stumped.
 In an effort to correct this is seems the pendulum has swung too far in the other direction because now people like Adam and Brant are commenting on my tendency to never give up let alone move on until I understand every last detail of what a feature is doing.
 There's a healthier and more productive balance to be found but in the meantime I'm content giving Turing everything I've got and relieved I'm seeing returns.

 I've got a long way to go...but this has been the most encouraging and confidence building module to date.

+### End of Module Assessment

+Assessor: Josh Mejia/Lovisa

+Notes:

+* API: Index/Show returns fine, but we shouldn't have to append `.json` on the query
+* API: Destroy does not work
+* Destroy is tested, but the feature is broken, so it's giving a false positive
+* In the application controller, we need to change `protect_from_forgery` from `with_exception` to `null_session`.
+This is probably why the Delete doesn't work
+* In `search_broad` in the BestBuyService, we are missing the `search_term` local variable that is used in the query
+* Good use of serializers

+#### 1. Ruby Style and Syntax

+* **3: Developer solves problems with a balance between conciseness and clarity and often extracts logical components**

+#### 2. Rails Syntax & API

+* **3: Developer generally writes clean Rails features that make smart use of Ruby, with some struggles in pushing logic down the stack.
+The application displays good judgement in modeling the problem as data.
+Developer can speak to choices made in the code and knows what every line of code is doing.**

+#### 3. Testing

+* **3: Developer writes tests that are effective validation of functionality.
+Most new lines of code are tested.**

+#### 4. Progression/Completion

+* **2: Developer is able to implement solutions at the speed of an apprentice.**

+#### 5. Workflow

+* **4: Developer commits every 15 minutes and has at least 12 commits on the project**

 ### Attendance